skiptools/skip-model/README.md

 ## API Support

 The following table summarizes SkipModel's API support on Android.
 Anything not listed here is likely not supported.
-Note that in your iOS-only code - i.e. code within `#if !SKIP` blocks - you can use any SwiftUI you want.
+Note that in your iOS-only code - i.e. code within `#if !SKIP` blocks - you can use any Swift API you want.

 In all Combine publishes and related API, the `Failure` type must be `Never`: throwing errors in Combine chains is not supported.